 To purchase, click New York CityPass booklet

 Some Things to Consider Before Buying

-The Metropolitan Museum of Art and the Natural History Museum actually do not have fixed admission.
+The American Museum of Natural History actually does not have a fixed admission.
 The prices listed are suggested donations, so you can actually pay anything you like that works in your budget.
 Also, the Museum of Modern Art offers “Free Fridays” from 4 pm to 8 pm, so if your trip includes a Friday, you could take advantage of that.
 This means that half of the attractions included with City Pass could be free or very low cost.

 Many companies offer discounted rates on bus tours if they are purchased in combination with a boat or helicopter tour.
 For more information on all the combo packages available, check out our post on New York bus tours.

 This pass is offered by CitySightsNY.
 It includes the following:

 Prices: – (be sure to read our breakdown of pricing)